What is employment status?

 Seasonal employment

-Hiring seasonal workers makes sense when you wish to fill scheduling gaps during busy times.
+Hiring seasonal workers might make sense when you wish to fill scheduling gaps during busy times.
 These employees can be a cost-effective alternative to permanent hires, and you have the option of offering long-term positions to those who show promise.
-Possible negatives include the cost of training employees for short-term work, lower levels of loyalty, and decreased consistency.
+Possible negatives include the cost of training employees for short-term work, lower levels of loyalty and decreased consistency.

 Contract employees